Calorique

 About Squats and Calorie Burn

-Squats are often called the king of all exercises because they engage the largest muscles in the body: the glutes and quadriceps.
+Squats are a compound lower-body exercise that primarily trains the glutes and quadriceps.
 A proper squat involves lowering your hips by bending at the knees and hips as if sitting into a chair, then standing back up.
-This compound movement builds functional lower body strength, improves mobility, and boosts metabolism by stimulating large muscle groups.
+The movement supports functional strength, mobility, and training volume, but calorie burn depends on active time, body weight, pace, load, and rest.
 Bodyweight squats, loaded squats, circuit squats, and squat jumps can produce very different calorie estimates, so use the training-style selector to match your actual workout.

 Understanding the MET Value